BassAdam/BassAdam/README.md

 # About Me:
-👋 Hi, I’m Adam – nice to meet you!
+👋 Hi, I’m Adam – nice to meet you

 🏆 I’m a Junior DevOps & Cloud Engineer, recently graduated with hands-on experience during a DevOps internship.
 During this internship, I worked on building and maintaining cloud infrastructure, automating CI/CD pipelines, containerizing applications, and implementing monitoring solutions.
 I enjoy optimizing workflows and ensuring systems run reliably in real-world environments.